Portable Rock Art / Figure Stones - America's (almost) Invisible Prehistory

 Also see this article in ScienceNordic.

 A Eurasian/Upper-Palaeolithic-style "Venus" figure in limestone at 33GU218 in Ohio.
-Shouldn't be here, but here she is, having eroded from the terrain surface with other artifacts in April 2015, apparently the first such find recorded from the Western Hemisphere.
+Shouldn't be here, but here she is, having eroded from the terrain surface with other artifacts in April 2015, apparently the first such find recorded in the Western Hemisphere.

 Click HERE or image below for details: